 - The unmarried father is a U.S. citizen and the father is physically present through clear evidence

-At Alami Law, we are very well-versed in immigration law and thoroughly understand the proceedings needed in order for you to get the help you need.
+At Alami Law, we are very well-versed in California immigration law and thoroughly understand the proceedings needed in order for you to get the help you need.
 We understand that the process is arduous, confusing, and stressful; however, we want to be able to help our clients in any way we can to spare them any unfortunate circumstances.
-If you are in need of a deportation immigration attorney, feel free to contact us any time.
+If you are in need of legal immigration help in Los Angeles, feel free to contact us any time.
 We will get you the help that you need.